fun-zoological-computing/LearningGitGitHub/quiz.md

 c=[(i,x) for i,x in enumerate([1,2,3,4,5])]
 ```

+### Clear division between and tutorial
+A clear line.
+12 slides for 2 hours.

+Tutorials that is hardest to make.

+1 week out from the first lecture
+2 weeks from first tutorial

+## How to add

+## Jupyter Notebooks are not (select one):
+a) Language agnostic
+b) A web service, or a web technology.
+c) multirepresantational.

+## You can write HTML inside markdown?
+a) True
+b) False

 ## Genetic algorithms involve a counter balance of which forces:
 select 2 answers
 *a attraction